albertotb/get-gfs/README.md

     conda activate get-gfs

-## DOWNLOADING METEOROLOGICAL INFORMATION FROM GFS
+## Downloading meteorological information from GFS

 Scripts to fetch meteorological data from the GFS model:
  * `get_gfs.py` gets data from the real-time server, which is located at